 Today, many countries experience the simultaneous inflows and outflows of migration.
 However, it is alarmingly common that migrant workers do not enjoy decent working conditions.
-In this course, organized in partnership with the European Training Foundation, participants learn about the different skills dimensions of migration, as well as how to design programmes aimed at improving decent work for migrants.
+In this online course, organized in partnership with the European Training Foundation, participants learn about the different skills dimensions of migration, as well as how to design programmes aimed at improving decent work for migrants.

 Join this course to learn how to create more and better jobs for migrants.